lacework/extensible-reporting/README.md

-# Lacework API Report Generator
+# Extensible Report Generator

+## Description

+A project to abstract the gathering, transformations, and rendering of datasets into reports.

 ## Installation / Requirements

 - `python3`